manasi1031/minesweeper/README.md

 ## CREDITS
 ---

 1. I have used the time.sleep() function to show messages and hold it before showing grid again.
 This was to give some pause for the player to read instructions or feedback.
-The link I used was - https://realpython.com/python-sleep/#adding-a-python-sleep-call-with-timesleep
+The link I used was - [time.sleep function](https://realpython.com/python-sleep/#adding-a-python-sleep-call-with-timesleep)

-2. Python recursive function usage or understanding notes taken from the below link: https://www.programiz.com/python-programming/recursion#:~:text=Recursive%20Function%20in%20Python%20Following%20is%20an%20example,%28denoted%20as%206%21%29%20is%201%2A2%2A3%2A4%2A5%2A6%20%3D%20720.%20
+2. Python recursive function usage or understanding notes taken from the below link: [Recursive function in Python](https://www.programiz.com/python-programming/recursion#:~:text=Recursive%20Function%20in%20Python%20Following%20is%20an%20example,%28denoted%20as%206%21%29%20is%201%2A2%2A3%2A4%2A5%2A6%20%3D%20720.%20)

-3. I have used termcolor cprint usage options by reading this page for examples of how to use to give some color to the page - https://www.programcreek.com/python/example/60805/termcolor.cprint
+3. I have used termcolor cprint usage options by reading this page for examples of how to use to give some color to the page - [How to use termcolor in Python](https://www.programcreek.com/python/example/60805/termcolor.cprint)

-4. I have used the link from Wikipedia show show people what minesweeper is in general - https://en.wikipedia.org/wiki/Minesweeper_(video_game)
+4. I have used the link from Wikipedia show show people what minesweeper is in general - [Minesweeper Wikipedia link](https://en.wikipedia.org/wiki/Minesweeper_(video_game))

+5. I have used the used this as a study to help me with creating and understanding the way to proceed with my minesweeper game and is not copied from this - [How to program minesweeper in Python](https://replit.com/talk/learn/How-to-program-MineSweeper-in-Python-fully-explained-in-depth-tutorial/9397)

+6. I had to used the Code Institute Love Sandwiches project as an instruction manual when adding library / modules and finally deploying to Heroku.

 [Back to Table of Contents](#table-of-contents)
 ---

 ## ACKNOWLEDGEMENTS
 ---